Jaronline-lessons/JavaScript/src/lessons/l3-introduction.md

-# Lesson 3 - Logical Operators (L3)
+# Lesson 3 - Operators (L3)

-In this lesson you will learn about logical operators and how to use them in your code.
+In this lesson you will learn about operators in JavaScript and how to use them in your code.
-You will also learn about the difference between `&&` (and) and `||` (or) and how to use them in your code.
+JavaScript has the following types of operators.

+- Arithmetic Operators
+- Assignment Operators
+- Comparison Operators
+- Logical Operators
+- Type Operators
+- Bitwise Operators

+We will only cover the first 5 types of operators in this course.
+Assignment operators are covered in the next lesson.
+The last type of operators are not necessary to learn for this course.